Midohajhouj/DDoS-Toolkit/README.md

 - **Proxy Support:** Load testing using proxies to distribute the traffic and prevent IP blocking.
 - **Real-Time Status:** Displays the number of requests sent in real-time, including successful and failed requests.
 - **Graceful Shutdown:** Allows stopping the test gracefully with a KeyboardInterrupt (Ctrl+C).
-- **CSV Results:** Option to save results to a CSV file for later analysis.

 ---